-- 1. Have the person(s) under suspicion kept under constant covert surveillance. - 2.
-Approach and greet the intruder in a polite and non-threatening manner. - 3.
-Identify yourself as a school official. - 4.
-Ask the intruder for identification. - 5.
-Ask them what their purpose is for being on campus. - 6.
-Advise the intruder of the trespass laws. - 7.
+- 1. Activate HOLD or SECURE. - 2.
+Have the person(s) under suspicion kept under constant covert surveillance. - 3.
+Approach and greet the intruder in a polite and non-threatening manner. - 4.
+Identify yourself as a school official. - 5.
+Ask the intruder for identification. - 6.
+Ask them what their purpose is for being on campus. - 7.
+Advise the intruder of the trespass laws. - 8.
 Ask the intruder to quietly leave the campus or invite them to accompany you to the office.
-If the intruder refuses to respond to your requests, inform them of your intention to summon law enforcement officers. - 8.
-If the intruder gives no indication of voluntarily leaving the premises, notify Police and Administration. - 9.
-Shelter in Place can be triggered campus wide
+If the intruder refuses to respond to your requests, inform them of your intention to summon law enforcement officers. - 9.
+If the intruder gives no indication of voluntarily leaving the premises, notify Police and Administration. - 10.
+LOCKDOWN can be triggered campus wide